Research

 Read the article here.

-Published in the Canadian Journal of Political Science, my article finds that the recent Senate reforms have made senators’ oversight of government legislation more transparent.
+My article finds that the recent Canadian Senate reforms have made senators’ oversight of government legislation more transparent.